Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experiential Evaluation

 Each session began with an overview of the study and a walkthrough of the interaction procedure.
-Participants reviewed and signed an informed consent form, then completed a pre-study demographic questionnaire.
-They were fitted with the VR headset and noise-cancelling headphones (to mask noise generated by the robot during movement) and given time to acclimate to the virtual environment and hand-tracking system.
+Participants reviewed and signed an informed consent form and completed a pre-study demographic questionnaire.
+They were then fitted with the VR headset and noise-cancelling headphones, which provided ambient audio (e.g., forest sounds) while masking robot-generated noise.
+Participants were given time to acclimate to the virtual environment and the markerless hand-tracking system.
 Following acclimation, physical–virtual registration was performed as described in Section~\ref{subsec:PVCoordination}.

-Participants then completed three trials, one in each physicality condition, of the assigned interaction type.
-The order of conditions was counterbalanced using a Latin square design to mitigate order effects.
-For each trial, participants were guided to a safe interaction location (i.e., outside the robot’s workspace while retaining reachability).
+Participants subsequently completed three trials of their assigned interaction type, one under each physicality condition.
+The order of physicality conditions was counterbalanced using a Latin square design to mitigate order effects.
+For each trial, participants were guided to a safe interaction location outside the robot’s workspace while remaining within reach of the interaction site.
 The virtual character then entered the scene and initiated the interaction.
-Upon completion, participants completed the questionnaire inside the VR environment, consistent with prior findings that in-situ administration yields more reliable presence measures \cite{schwind2019using}.
-After all three trials and questionnaires, participants provided open-ended feedback.
+Upon completion of each trial, participants completed the questionnaire within the VR environment, consistent with prior findings that in-situ administration yields more reliable presence measures \cite{schwind2019using}.
+After completing all trials, participants provided open-ended feedback.
 Each session lasted approximately 30 minutes.

-\section{RESULTS}
+\subsection{Results}

-Given the mixed factorial design of the study, all factors were analyzed using mixed ANOVAs.
-This approach allowed us to evaluate the within-subject effect of physicality condition, the between-subject effect of interaction type, and the combined interaction effect.
-Mauchly’s test of sphericity was violated in each case ($p<0.05$); thus, Greenhouse–Geisser corrections were applied.
-The following results are reported under these shared assumptions.
-Effect sizes are reported as partial eta squared ($\eta^2$), with 0.01, 0.06, and 0.14 denoting small, medium, and large effects, respectively \cite{cohen2013statistical}.
-The results across physicality conditions are visualized for presence in Figure \ref{fig:presence} and for realism, enjoyability, comfort, and character connection in Figure \ref{fig:secondaryMetrics}.
+Given the mixed factorial design of the study, all effects were analyzed using mixed ANOVAs.
+This approach enabled assessment of the within-subject effect of \textit{physicality condition}, the between-subject effect of \textit{interaction type}, and their interaction.
+Mauchly’s test of sphericity was violated in all cases ($p < 0.05$); accordingly, Greenhouse–Geisser corrections were applied throughout.
+Unless otherwise stated, all reported results reflect these corrections.
+Effect sizes are reported as partial eta squared ($\eta_p^2$), with values of 0.01, 0.06, and 0.14 corresponding to small, medium, and large effects, respectively \cite{cohen2013statistical}.
+Presence results across physicality conditions are visualized in Figure~\ref{fig:presence}, while realism, enjoyability, comfort, and character connection are shown in Figure~\ref{fig:secondaryMetrics}.

-\subsection{Presence}
+\subsubsection{Presence}